OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 This how-to provides step-by-step instructions for Orbit chain operators who want to upgrade ArbOS on their Orbit chain(s).
 Familiarity with ArbOS, Orbit, and [chain ownership](../concepts/chain-ownership.md) is expected.
 Note that Orbit chain owners have full discretion over when and whether to upgrade their ArbOS version.

+The specific upgrade requirements for each ArbOS release are located in [ArbOS Releases: Overview](../../node-running/reference/arbos-software-releases/overview.mdx).

 import PublicPreviewBannerPartial from '../../node-running/partials/_upgrade-cadence-recommendations-partial.mdx';

 <PublicPreviewBannerPartial />

 #### Step 1: Update Nitro on nodes and validators

-Refer to the release notes for the [Nitro release](https://github.com/OffchainLabs/nitro/releases) supporting the ArbOS version that you're upgrading to.
-You'll find a specific version of the Nitro software stack specified.
+Refer to the [requirements for the targeted ArbOS release](../../node-running/reference/arbos-software-releases/overview.mdx) to identify the specific [Nitro release](https://github.com/OffchainLabs/nitro/releases/) that supports the ArbOS version that you're upgrading to.
 For example, if your upgrade targets ArbOS 20, you'd use Nitro `v2.3.0` (Docker image: `offchainlabs/nitro-node:v2.3.0-3e14543`) or higher.
 This is the version of the Nitro stack that needs to be running on each of your Orbit chain's nodes.
 A list of [all Nitro releases can be found on Github](https://github.com/OffchainLabs/nitro/releases).

 Begin by upgrading your validator node(s) to the specified Nitro version, then update each remaining Orbit node to match this version.